-All disclosures will be treated in confidence and wherever possible, every effort will be made not to reveal your identity.
+All disclosures will be treated in confidence and wherever possible, every effort will be made not to reveal your identity and to only reveal it where necessary to those involved in investigating your concern.
 However, you may need to come forward as a witness and you will be given every support from management at that time.
 No code of confidentiality should prevent you from passing on any concerns that may impact on the safety and welfare of a child.

-Anonymous Disclosures
+Anonymous Disclosures:

 You should put your name to your disclosure whenever possible.
 Disclosures made anonymously will still be considered at the discretion of the School.
-However, it is helpful to have your name in case further information is required.
+However, it is helpful to have your name in case further information is required to help to investigate a disclosure.
+For the avoidance of doubt, a whistle blower will not be expected to prove their disclosure.